Matrix factorizations and Cohomological Field Theories: Matrix factorizations of a quasihomogeneous isolated singularity

 The same construction works in the case $W=0$ if we assume that $H$ acts trivially on $X$ (see Example \ref{G-push-forward-constr}).

-\begin{rem} 1.
+\begin{rems} 1.
 The functor $\Phi_P$ has a natural dg-version.
 Namely, the category $\ov{\DMF}_H(X,W)$ can be identified with the full subcategory of the derived category of quasi-matrix factorizations $\DMF^\infty_H(X,W)$ (see Cor.\ 4.5 and Lem.\ 4.6 of \cite{PV-stacks}).
 The latter category has a natural dg-version $\DMF^{\infty,dg}_H(X,W)$ obtained using the construction of dg-quotient (see \cite[Thm.\ 4.8]{Keller-dg}).
 Thus, we get a dg-version of $\ov{\DMF}_H(X,W)$ by taking the corresponding full dg-subcategory of $\DMF^{\infty,dg}_H(X,W)$.
 Now to obtain a dg-functor $\Phi_P^{dg}$ inducing $\Phi_P$ we can use the natural push-forward dg-functor for quasi-matrix factorizations (see \cite[Def.\ 4.8]{PV-stacks}).
+Namely, $\Phi_P^{dg}$ is defined by the same formula \eqref{kernel-fun-eq}, where $Q$ is a quasi-matrix factorization of $-w$ and $p_{1*}$ is the naive push-forward.
+By the results of \cite{PV-stacks} this construction is compatible with the functor between derived categories, hence, it factors through the dg-functor defined on $\DMF^{\infty,dg}_H(X,W)$.
 Furthermore, all the isomorphisms of functors of the form $\Phi_P$ discussed below will be induced by morphisms between dg-functors.

-2. By Corollary \ref{Groth-cor}, the map on Hochschild homology induced by the dg-functor $\Phi_P^{dg}$ depends only on the class of $P$ in the Grothendieck group.
-In particular, since a different choice of representatives for $\widehat{\Ga}/\lan\chi\ran$ would change $\Phi_P$ by an even power of the translation functor on each component of the decomposition
+2. In the case $W=0$ we can view the functor $\Phi_P$ as taking values in $D_{H_0}(X)$, where $H_0=\ker(\chi_W)$.
+By Corollary \ref{Groth-cor}, the map on Hochschild homology induced by the dg-functor $\Phi_P^{dg}$ depends only on the class of $P$ in the Grothendieck group.
+In particular, since a different choice of representatives for $\widehat{H}/\lan\chi_W\ran$ would change $\Phi_P$, by an even power of the translation functor on each component of the decomposition

-the induced map on Hochschild homology does not depend on these choices. \end{rem}
+the induced map on Hochschild homology does not depend on these choices. \end{rems}